 - 12th graders work with a playwright and full production team on the creation of a new play.

-In middle school, the 6th grade devised piece fosters ensemble and original creation while the 7th and 8th grade musical production offers students the chance to more fully integrate their in-school singing, acting and dancing training.
-In high school, the basic, moment-to-moment scenework prepares 9th graders for the more sustained character creation of their full-length 10th grade rehearsal project.
-That experience lays the groundwork for students to more wholly interpret their roles within a fully designed production in 11th grade.
+In middle school, the 6th grade Short Play Festival fosters ensemble and original creation while the 7th and 8th grade musical production offers students the chance to more fully integrate their in-school singing and acting training.
+In high school, the basic, moment-to-moment scene work prepares 9th graders for the more sustained character creation of their full-length 10th grade rehearsal project, where they focus on a text with heightened language.
+That experience lays the groundwork for students to more wholly interpret their roles within a fully designed production of a modern masterpiece in 11th grade.
 All this work on existing material culminates when students tackle the distinct challenges of mounting a new play in collaboration with both a playwright and a director in 12th grade.

 Through these projects, and through contact with the extraordinary teachers and artists guiding them, students will learn to embrace change and surprise, to value empathy and subjectivity, and to feel the power of their own voice and their own story.

 Students who participate in Waterwell Rehearsal Projects practice vital skills that not only increase their abilities as actors but that will serve them regardless of what profession they pursue.
 They’re exposed to advanced techniques in both leadership and collaboration.
 They practice analysis of sophisticated texts, exploration of character and inquiry into diverse themes.
 In the process, these young adults deepen their respect for others and for differing points of view.